openeuler-mirror/docs/docs/en/docs/StratoVirt/VM_configuration.md

 ### NIC Configuration

-The VM NIC configuration includes the following configuration items:
+VM NIC configuration includes the following configuration items:

-- iface_id: unique device ID.
+- **iface_id**: unique device ID.
-- host_dev_name: tap device name on the host.
+- **host_dev_name**: name of the tap device on the host.
-- mac: (Optional) MAC address of the VM.
+- **mac** (optional): MAC address of the VM.
-- iothread: (Optional) Configures the iothread attribute of the disk.
+- **iothread** (optional): iothread attribute of the disk.

-For details about the NIC iothread configuration, see [iothread Configuration](#iothread-configuration)
+For details about the iothread configuration of the NIC, see [iothread Configuration](#iothread-configuration).

 ### Console Device Configuration

-virtio-console is a universal serial port device, which is used to transmit data between the guest and host.
+virtio-console is a universal serial port device used to transmit data between the guest and host.
 The configuration items of the console device are as follows:

-- console_id: Unique device ID.
+- **console_id**: unique device ID.
-- socket_path: path of the virtio console file.
+- **socket_path**: path of the virtio console file.

-Before starting the stratovirt, ensure that the console file does not exist.
+Ensure that the console file does not exist before starting StratoVirt.

 ### vsock Device Configuration

 The vsock is also a device for communication between the host and guest.
 It is similar to the console but has better performance.
-Configuration items:
+The configuration items are as follows:

-- vsock_id: Unique device ID.
+- **vsock_id**: unique device ID.
-- guest_cid: Unique context ID.
+- **guest_cid**: unique context ID.

-### Hugepage Configuration
+### Huge Page Configuration

 #### Overview

 StratoVirt supports the configuration of huge pages for VMs.
-Compared with the traditional 4 KB memory page mode, huge page memory can effectively reduce the number of TLB misses and page fault interrupts, significantly improving the performance of memory-intensive services.
+Compared with the traditional 4K memory page mode, huge page memory can effectively reduce the number of TLB misses and page fault interrupts, significantly improving the performance of memory-intensive services.

 #### Precautions

-  - The specified directory to which the huge page is mounted.
-The value must be an absolute path.
+  - The directory to which the huge pages are mounted must be an absolute path.
-  - This parameter can be set only during startup.
+  - Memory huge pages can be configured only during startup.
   - Only static huge pages are supported.
-  - Before using a huge page, you need to configure the huge page on the host.
+  - Configure huge pages on the host before use.
-  - To use the huge page feature, ensure that the VM memory size is an integer multiple of **huge page size**.
+  - To use the huge page feature, ensure that the VM memory size is an integer multiple of *huge page size*.

 #### Mutually Exclusive Features

-- If the huge page feature is configured, the balloon feature does not take effect.
+- If huge pages are configured, the balloon feature becomes invalid.

 #### Configuration Methods

-##### Configuring the Huge Page on the Host
+##### Configuring Huge Pages on the Host

 ###### Mounting

-Mount the huge page file system to the specified directory. `/path/to/hugepages` is the user-defined empty directory.
+Mount the huge page file system to a specified directory. `/path/to/hugepages` is the user-defined empty directory.

 ```
 $ mount -t hugetlbfs hugetlbfs /path/to/hugepages